peculater/coffee-monitor/README.md

 This event is sent automatically when a client connects to make sure they have the most recent list of brews.

+#### updatePot

+This is broadcast to all currently connected clients.
+It sends the JSON object representing all of the pots currently in the system, including how full they are, whether they are in the caddy, etc.

 ### Emitted by client

 #### recentBrews